stat6250-w18/course-questions-wiki/week-03/README.md

 - Question(pcheng14-stat6250): What is “DATA step running” meaning?
 - Answer(pcheng14-stat6250): It same as “PROC running”.
 - *Question* (aacharya4−stat6250): How does one avoid making "invalid option" error while writing SAS code?
+- Answer(asharda-stat6250): You should recall the program, remove or replace the invalid option, check your statement syntax as needed,and resubmit the corrected program.
 - Question(tchan49-stat6250): When you have an invalid option in SAS program, is it a syntax error or data error?
 - Question (lsun20-stat6250): What is the reason may cause an invalid option in a SAS program?
 - *Question* (ldai4-stat6250): Can a log message indicate spelling errors in addition to notifying the invalid option?